valerielim/Mathematics_For_Machine_Learning--Imperial/week5/W5 – Lecture.md

 $$M = d L + {{1-d}\over{n}} J$$

 * Above: $n$ represents the number of elements, $L$ represents the probability matrix of each element connecting to another, $d$ represents the damping factor and $J$ is the $nxn$ matrix where every element is one.
-* Lab covers the of diagonalisation to write pagerank formula
+* [The python lab](https://github.com/valerielim/Mathematics_For_Machine_Learning--Imperial/blob/main/week5/PageRank.ipynb) covers the of diagonalisation to write pagerank formula